How and where to buy a puppy

 Whether you find a pedigree or crossbreed puppy, it’s no harder to find pet insurance for rescue dogs than for dogs from a breeder.

-Private sellers and selling sites
+Practice caution with private sellers and selling sites

 While these do offer plenty of choices, be aware that sellers here aren’t under any obligation to provide health tests or any kind of ongoing support.